2022 Genesis GV70 Review, Ratings, Specs, Prices, and Photos

 Genesis considers the comfort of rear passengers, as well, with available heated rear seats that recline up to 26 degrees.
 It’s roomier back there than the G70 sedan, with more than two inches of leg room at 37.2 inches.
 The curving roofline and odd rear quarter window conspire for 39.1 inches of head room, which is more than the larger GV80’s 38.4 inches.

-The 40/20/40-split rear seats let a golf foursome stow their woods between the seats, or when the snow falls, slide in the skis.
-With the rear seats up, cargo room tops out at 28.9 cubic feet; lay them flat and it opens up to 56.9 cubic feet.
+With the 60/40-split rear seats up, cargo room tops out at 28.9 cubic feet; lay them flat and it opens up to 56.9 cubic feet.

 The ride is mostly quiet, thanks to standard laminated front glass.
 The panoramic sunroof and 21-inch wheels create more noise at higher speeds, but conversation need not rise above inside voices.